yochem/dotfiles/README.md

 Where the users press 'y' to accept or any other key to skip (no key pressed at creating the the dock).

+### Why?
+*"There is a computer disease that anybody who works with computers knows about.
+It's a very serious disease and it interferes completely with the work.
+The trouble with computers is that you 'play' with them."* -- Richard Feynman

 ### Thanks!
 A big shout out to [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) and [Lars Kappert](https://github.com/webpro/dotfiles) for their amazing work!